-Nutrient management practices are regulatory and all practices are non-visually inspected annually through agencies involved in the nutrient management process - rigorously certified private planners or Conservation Districts and NRCS develop and continuously update the plans; DDA receives annual reports documenting implementation of plans; and DDA inspects 60 farms annually for compliance.
+Nutrient management practices are regulatory and all practices are non-visually inspected annually through agencies involved in the nutrient management process - rigorously certified private planners or Conservation Districts and NRCS develop and continuously update the plans; DDA receives annual reports documenting implementation of plans; and Based on recent previous compliance rates between 75 and 85 percent the Program estimates 17.7% of farms require verification evaluations annually (See Appendix A, Table 1)..
 The information is gathered annually to assure landowners comply with Delaware's Nutrient Management Law.
 The Nutrient Management Law requires Delaware to make nutrient consultants available through the conservation districts to provide free Nutrient Management Plans (NMPs) to anyone requesting assistance, or to reimburse at a determined rate anyone who chooses to hire a private nutrient consultant.